Welcome to Healthy Minds.

 Simply fill in our online form and a member of the team will be in touch.
 Please select the borough in which your GP surgery is located to proceed:

 Tameside and Glossop is an ‘IAPT Plus’ service.
 We offer a range of treatment and support options for people struggling to cope with common mental health problems.
 We also offer holistic support to help clients overcome barriers in accessing and meeting health and social care needs which are impacting on their wellbeing and mental health.
-This service is delivered by partnership agencies including Pennine Care NHS Foundation Trust, Big Life Group and MIND.
+This service is delivered by partnership agencies including Pennine Care, Big Life Group and MIND.
 By submitting a self-referral you are consenting to your referral information being shared with the service providers within this pathway.
 You will be contacted by the most appropriate agency to meet the needs identified within your referral.
-If you have any questions or concerns regarding this please contact Healthy Minds on 0161 716 4242 before completing your referral.
+If you have any questions or concerns regarding this please contact the service beforehand.

-In order to complete a self-referral please click on the Tameside and Glossop Link below.
+In order to complete a self-referral please click on link below:

 In Heywood, Middleton and Rochdale, talking therapies is provided by Thinking Ahead.
 If you live in Heywood, Middleton or Rochdale, click on the link below for the online form.

 If you are under the age of 16 years, please speak to your GP who will be able to refer you to a local service for children and young people.